 BERKELEY (KCBS) — Students are targeting sexual harassment at Berkeley High School after recent events, including an offensive Instagram account, prompted them to take action.

 Women young and old handed out free t-shirts at a tent set up in the park across from Berkeley High School.
-Some said they plan to wear the shirts to make a point next Monday.READ MORE: Get us on Antenna?
-It's time to Rescan!
+Some said they plan to wear the shirts to make a point next Monday.READ MORE: Return to the Hidden Temple!

 “My shirt says: Stop blaming my body for your harassment, thanks,” Alice Rossman, a senior who’s involved with the group BHS Stop Harassing, told KCBS.